Tellusant/docs/articles-posts/polusim-business-impact.md

 **OLD TEXT.
 TOO BE REPLACED**
 Forecasting is often discussed around predictive accuracy.
 But for enterprises, the positive business impact comes fromthree orthogonal sources.
 From a board members perspective.
-PouSim's relevance is that it has three positive attributes.
-It creates:
+PoluSim's relevance is that it leads to enterprise-wide improvements.
+It offers:

-- Higher **Resource productivity**
+- Higher **resource productivity**
 - Increased **system integrity**
 - Improved **decision quality**